moderndatacompany/dataos.info/docs/resources/stacks/flare/building_blocks_of_flare_workflow.md

 [Assertions](./building_blocks_of_flare_workflow/assertions.md)

-To perform validation checks on datasets that are to be written, click here
+To perform validation checks on datasets that are to be written, click [here.](./case_scenario/data_quality_jobs.md#pre-sink-assertions)

 #### **Actions**